 Think About the Link® will be in Philadelphia, Pennsylvania on May 19th, in partnership with Hep B United Philly, the Hepatitis B Foundation and Hepatitis C Allies of Philadelphia for an educational summit on hepatitis B, hepatitis C and the link to liver cancer.
 Local medical professionals, public health educators and advocates will be in attendance to inform Philadelphians of the newest research and policy efforts related to viruses and liver cancer.
 There will also be an open panel discussion on the new implications of the revised Affordable Care Act.
 Breakfast and lunch will be provided.
-RSVP by May 12 to Gabrelle Taylor.
+Click here to RSVP.

 On May 20th, Think About the Link® will be in Dallas, Texas in partnership with UT Southwestern Medical Center, Dallas County Health and Human Services, and UNT Health Science Center for an engaging educational summit on the human papillomavirus (HPV), hepatitis B, hepatitis C and their link to cancer.
 Renowned medical professionals and health advocates will provide research on the best practices for screening and treatment of populations most at-risk for these viruses.
 This summit will include an open panel discussion on how the latest policy developments impact virus screening opportunities for the public.
 The following day, free or low-cost hepatitis B, hepatitis C and HPV screenings and vaccinations will be provided at locations across the city.
-RSVP by May 12th to Gabrelle Taylor.
+Click here to RSVP.

 On October 20th , the Foundation partnered with Hepatitis Foundation International to educate Philadelphians about the link between viral hepatitis and liver cancer.
 Event speakers included representation from the local health department and featured more than 10 vendors providing free information to attendees.
 Free HIV and hepatitis C screenings were offered.